LEGO The Rexcelsior! (70839)

-A giant fist-shaped spaceship with a hidden microscale skate park inside.
+A giant fist-shaped spaceship with a tiny skate park hidden inside, and yes, it fires.

 Set 70839 · 2019